Saweetie Poses In PrettyLittleThing Range & Announces All Proceeds Will Go To Black Lives Matter Foundation

 In the sixth image, Saweetie donned a long-sleeved crop top with a green, yellow, and pink tie-dye effect.
 She wore a matching miniskirt which showed off her curves.

-In the final frame, she posed in a short black and pink dress with a matching face mask.
-Saweetie sported half her hair in a high ponytail and left the rest down.
+In the final frame, the rapper posed in a short black-and-pink dress with a matching face mask.
+She sported half her hair in a high ponytail and left the rest down.
 She rocked black stilettoes and long, pointy acrylic nails.

-In the span of 30 minutes, her upload racked up more than 200,000 likes and over 2,200 comments, proving to be instantly popular with her 5.7 million followers.
+In the span of 30 minutes, Saweetie’s upload racked up more than 200,000 likes and over 2,200 comments, proving to be instantly popular with her 5.7 million followers.

 “Yassss and that’s how a hot girl do it.
 So proud of u boo,” one user wrote.

-“Your style is perfect,” another devotee shared.
+“Your style is perfect,” another person shared.

 “Most of the pieces sold out too.
 It’s so cute,” remarked a third fan.